Also Called: Pelvic Venous Insufficiency (PVI)

 Pelvic Congestion Syndrome is caused by failure of the veins which drain the blood from around the uterus and in the pelvis.
 These are called gonadal veins or ovarian veins.
 These veins become dilated and the valve system fails (the same way veins fail in chronic venous insufficiency in the legs).
 This results in pooling of blood in the pelvis.
 Pregnancy is the biggest contributing factor to this condition.
 Women of all ages can be affected, but the syndrome is most commonly seen in women who have had multiple pregnancies and who have not gone through menopause.

-Evaluation and diagnosis of Pelvic Congestion Syndrome begin with a consultation including
+Evaluation and diagnosis of PCS begin with a consultation including

 If indicated, pelvic congestion syndrome is treated with a procedure called gonadal vein embolization which closes down the abnormal pelvic veins.
 This is a minimally invasive same-day procedure which is performed at the hospital by one of our interventional radiologists.
 The procedure is performed through a tiny incision just above the collarbone, and sometimes through a tiny incision by the hip.

-Varicose veins associated with pelvic congestion syndrome in the upper thighs, labia, and buttocks usually don’t need to be treated if gonadal vein embolization is performed.
+Varicose veins associated with PCS in the upper thighs, labia, and buttocks usually don’t need to be treated if gonadal vein embolization is performed.
 If these veins need to be treated, they are usually treated with foam sclerotherapy in the clinic.

 Are You Suffering from Pelvic Congestion Syndrome?